singchia/geminio/README.md

 ### Interfaces

 Most of the library's abstractions are defined in the `geminio.go` file.
-You can understand the library's design by starting from `End` and combining it with the architecture diagram above.
+You can understand the library's concepts by starting from `End` and combining it with the architecture diagram above.
 Alternatively, you can jump to the usage section below and directly look at the examples.

 ```golang
 type RawRPCMessager interface {